LuiCat/ArduinoTaikoController/README.md

 To customize the mapping, checkout the [parameter](#parameters-with-suggested-values) section.

-For most of the times, pluging the sensors directly into Arduino's pins will work.
+For most of the times, plugging the sensors directly into Arduino's pins will work.
 If the controller seems to be generating random inputs, you can fix this by plugging some 1MΩ resistors in parallel:

 ![](https://i.loli.net/2019/03/07/5c812d28e101d.png)